-A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured
+Complete Visual Guide to Google SERP Features in 2022: What Keywords to Use and How to Get Featured

 - examples of keywords for which this feature is displayed;

-For you, we added expert comments on the importance of featured snippets, so that you clarify their benefits, and to summarize, created an infographic with step-by-step instructions.
+For you, we added expert comments on the importance of featured snippets so that you clarify their benefits.
+And to summarize, we created an infographic with step-by-step instructions.

 1. Answer box